rydama/youtube-playlist-sorter/README.md

 ## Developing

+If you'd like to develop your own extension based on this one, you can probably clone it, start making changes, and run it locally.
+However, if you plan to publish anything to the Chrome app store, you'll need to change the name to avoid any confusion with this extension.

 ### OAuth Client ID
 You'll need a google oauth client ID.
 Client-side-only apps (such as this extension) have a challenge.
 They can't store the oauth client _secret_.
 How to oauth without it?
 Google apis support the "implicit grant flow" for authenticating with the google api without a client secret.
 It uses only the _client ID_.
 Details [here](https://developers.google.com/youtube/v3/guides/auth/client-side-web-apps).